 |Sweet corn||when plants are 6-10" tall||60-90|

 |Tomato||3-4 weeks after planting, again 3-4 weeks later||30 twice, 3-4 weeks apart|

 1 Adapted from: Rutgers Cooperative Extension Bulletin by J. Heckman, “Soil Nitrate Testing as a Guide to Nitrogen Management for Vegetable Crops”

 2 If soils have 0-30 ppm nitrate, apply the full sidedress amount recommended.
 For sweet corn, the threshold is 25 ppm nitrate.
 Above 30 ppm no additional N is needed and could hurt yields.

 Samples for the PSNT should consist of a well-mixed composite of 10-20 cores or slices of soil to a depth of 12 inches.
 This is a deeper sample than what is recommended for routine soil sampling.
 A deeper sample is required for nitrate testing to accurately reflect the concentration in the effective root zone due to its mobility in soil.
 Avoid sampling fertilizer bands or areas that may have received extra N. About one cup of the composite should be dried to stabilize the nitrate.
 A good method is to spread a thin layer of the soil on a cookie sheet or aluminum foil to air dry.
 Use a fan to reduce drying time.
 Do not place damp samples on absorbent material because it can absorb some of the nitrate.
 You can skip the drying step if you can deliver the samples to the soil testing lab in less than 24 hours; however, samples should be kept cool.
 Fields should be sampled for the PSNT about a week before the time when sidedressing is normally done.
-This should allow adequate time for drying, shipping, and testing (turnaround time in the lab is about 24 hours) and for you to plan your fertilizer program.
+This should allow adequate time for drying, shipping, and testing (lab results are generally available within 24 to 48 hours) and for you to plan your fertilizer program.